 Make the extra effort, especially if your funder is local, to send a handwritten note or take them out for coffee.
 This helps solidify your relationship and build trust and confidence in you and your library, and it shows them their money is going to be put to good use.

 It is also critical that you make sure your reports are complete and always turned in on time.
 Remember, you’re building a positive relationship with this funder.
 You just might want to go back to them sometime and apply for something else.

 Finally, share the news of your success as far and wide as you can.
 And always be sure to give equal credit for your project’s success to the funder — they need good publicity, too.

-By doing your research, building a team and putting these tips to good use, you can write a successful grant proposal that gets your important library projects funded!
+By doing your research, building a team and putting these tips to good use, you can write a successful grant proposal that gets your important school or library projects funded!

 - 9 Steps to Writing Successful School and Library Grants - February 28, 2020